 All of these hormones contribute to one’s ability to conceive, and imbalances in these hormones can contribute to difficulty conceiving,

 Additionally, menstrual trackers, basal body temperature thermometers, or even journaling can be a good way to track your fertility and optimize your chances of getting pregnant after 35.

 Healthy diet and balanced nutrients are an incredibly important step to increase one’s chances of getting pregnant after 35.
 We recommend a nutrient-dense eating pattern, where each spoonful you eat is loaded with goodies that support your fertility journey.
 Skim over low fat foods.
 Good fats provide raw material for your reproductive hormones, as they are made from cholesterol which is a lipid (fat).
 Enjoy them!
 Proteins (eggs, lentils, beans, meat) are the building blocks for your cells.
 Proteins help with healthy ovulation.
 Low protein intake can impact embryo development.
-You can find a more in-depth explanation here.

 The best way to get the proper amount of vitamins and nutrients is by consuming them in food, but supplements can help you get the appropriate levels to increase your fertility.

 Leading a healthy lifestyle is the most beneficial step you can take when trying to conceive after 35.
 Refrain from smoking, lessen alcohol consumption, avoid stress and get plenty of rest.